Cattier and organic

 The main difference between organic and conventional cosmetics lies in the excipients, which are the ingredients that make up the "base".
 In conventional cosmetics, the base is made up of synthetic ingredients that allow the development of innovative and sensorial textures (silicones, polymers) but which have no action on the skin.
 In organic cosmetics, these excipients are natural ingredients such as vegetable oils, butters, floral waters, naturally rich in fundamental nutrients that support the skin's vital functions (hydration and protection).

 Containing no mineral oils or silicones, organic cosmetics are more respectful of the skin, health and the environment.
 They do not clog pores, allowing the skin to "breathe" and benefit fully from the many properties of natural cosmetic actives.
-Some organic cosmetic products formulated with a specific selection of organically grown ingredients are particularly effective for skin problems such as psoriasis, eczema and acne.

 What are the differences?